Wedding Bell Blues (Gilmore Girls)

 "Wedding Bell Blues" is the thirteenth episode of the fifth season of the American comedy-drama series Gilmore Girls and the show's 100th episode overall.
 Written and directed by series creator Amy Sherman-Palladino, the episode was originally broadcast on The WB in the United States on February 8, 2005.
 The episode features the renewal of vows by Emily (Kelly Bishop) and Richard Gilmore (Edward Herrmann).
 Their daughter Lorelai Gilmore (Lauren Graham) and their granddaughter Rory Gilmore (Alexis Bledel) serve as maid of honor and best man, respectively.
+Rory and Logan share their first kiss.
+Christopher attempts to ruin Luke and Lorelai’s relationship.
 "Wedding Bell Blues" received positive reviews from television critics.

 Plot

 The night before Emily and Richard's vow renewal, Emily drops in unexpectedly to the Gilmore household for Lorelai to fix her dress.
 On the way in, Emily has a tense conversation with Luke, whose request to skip the vow renewal has gone ignored by Lorelai.
 Richard calls Lorelai from his bachelor party and reveals that Emily believes they are throwing her a bachelorette party, causing Lorelai and Rory to hastily put together a party at their home with Stars Hollow residents.

 Luke arrives the next morning to drive Rory and Lorelai to Richard and Emily’s renewal venue, where Lorelai reveals to Emily that she would like to be married someday.
 Richard and Emily renew their vows with an elaborate ceremony and party, during which they have a traditional first dance to "Wedding Bell Blues" by The 5th Dimension, a song that Richard says was Emily and Lorelai’s favorite when Lorelai was three.
 Rory is annoyed when Logan arrives with another woman, and she eventually decides to pursue him after a conversation with Christopher about his and Lorelai’s first kiss, which Lorelai initiated.
 Logan warns Rory that he isn’t looking for a committed relationship, and she agrees that they should date casually.

 When Lorelai notices Christopher at the renewal, she hastily tells Luke about the night she spent drinking with Christopher after his father died.
 She apologizes, and Luke and Christopher have increasingly stiff conversations as the night goes on and Christopher gets drunker.
 When searching for Rory to take a wedding party photo, Lorelai comes across Rory and Logan making out and shedding their clothes in a spare room.
 Luke and Christopher barge in to reprimand Logan, then turn on each other.
 During the argument, Christopher inadvertently reveals that he and Emily think that he and Lorelai belong together.
 Luke leaves angrily, and Lorelai is upset, telling her mother their relationship is over.